ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 The current gateway already supports different response formats via the `Accept` HTTP header and the `format` URL query.
-This IPIP proposes adding more supported formats to that list.
+This IPIP proposes adding JSON and CBOR formats to that list.

 In addition, the current gateway already supports traversing through DAG-CBOR and DAG-JSON links if they are intermediary documents.
-With this IPIP, we aim to be able to download the DAG-CBOR, DAG-JSON, JSON and CBOR documents themselves.
+With this IPIP, we aim to be able to download the DAG-CBOR, DAG-JSON, JSON and CBOR documents themselves, with correct `Content-Type` headers.

 ### User benefit